milavdabgar/MPMC/Practicals/MPMC_Prgrams.md

 END
 ```

 #### To send any of the commands to the LCD, make pin RS=0.
 For data, make RS=1.
 Then send a high-to-low pulse to the E pin to enable the internal latch of the LCD.
-This is shown in the code below. calls a time delay before sending next data/command

-- #### P1.0-P1.7 are connected to LCD data pins D0-D7
-- #### P2.0 is connected to RS pin of LCD
-- #### P2.1 is connected to R/W pin of LCD
-- #### P2.2 is connected to E pin of LCD
+This is shown in the code below. calls a time delay before sending next data/command.
+P1.0-P1.7 are connected to LCD data pins D0-D7.
+P2.0 is connected to RS pin of LCD.
+P2.1 is connected to R/W pin of LCD.
+P2.2 is connected to E pin of LCD

 ```assembly
 ORG 0